cloudillo/cloudillo/README.md

 Installation
 ------------

 Cloudillo is a work in progress.
-We are working very hard to achieve a Proof of Concept that you can try out.
-This release will be available as a Docker image which you can easily install and try.
+We are regularly publishing docker images on [Docker Hub](https://hub.docker.com/r/cloudillo/cloudillo), so you can easily check it out.

 Documentation is currently limited, but if you are comfortable with experimentation, you can install Cloudillo from source and explore its functionality.